 Why a new housing tax credit?

 Racial inequity - The lack of capital for reinvestment in low- and moderate-income neighborhoods has exacerbated racial inequities, in particular, the great disparity between African American family wealth and the family wealth of every other ethnic and racial group in America.
-As reinvestment-starved neighborhoods continue to decline, so do the assets of the families that own property in them.
+As reinvestment-starved neighborhoods continue to decline, so do the assets of the families that own property within them.

-No activity = no progress - Without a financing tool to close the appraisal gap, even the most resourceful housing developers can not (and will not) be able to address the thousands of vacant R-1 zoned properties that burden distressed neighborhoods.
+Blight, vacancy, and abandonment - In markets where the "numbers don't work" – e.g., it costs more to build or rehab a house than the property can be sold for – owners will walk away from homes that are no longer habitable and can't be refinanced or sold.
+Without a financing tool to close the value gap, even the most resourceful housing developers can not (and will not) be able to address the thousands of vacant R-1 zoned properties that burden distressed neighborhoods.

-- 50,000 homes built or rehabbed
+25,000 homes built or rehabilitated

-- $6 billion in total development activity
+$4.25 billion of total development activity

-- 122,000 jobs in construction and construction-related industries
+33,393 jobs in construction and construction-related industries

-- $4 billion in wages
+$1.82 billion in wages and salaries